Volleyball vs Cazenovia

-E. The Village Community Director must abide by the Village pet policy, which states that only fish in aquariums up to 20 gallons are allowed.
+E. The Village Community Director must abide by the department's pet policy in existence at time of employment.

 F. Significant involvement outside of job responsibilities must be approved in writing in advance by the Director’s immediate supervisor.
 This includes, but is not limited to, involvement such as taking classes, performing internships, working, volunteering, coaching.
 Directors are not allowed to take on any additional employment or significant outside involvement in the first year of employment.
 Complete information regarding this can be found in the Professional Staff Manual.